 Numerous bilingual “books” with various backgrounds and stories will be present at the Human Library event.
-Register to meet them by clicking here.

 Before moving to Montreal, Léon survived the Holocaust in various orphanages run by the OSE.
 Léon’s mother was deported and murdered in Auschwitz.
 His father managed to join the French resistance.
 In post-war France, Léon completed his education and reconnected with his Jewish roots.
 Speak with Léon from 2-4 pm in English or French.